pranavkm/aspnetcore/src/Components/benchmarkapps/Wasm.Performance/README.md

 2. `docker build -t blazor-local -f ./local.dockerfile . `
 3. `docker run -it blazor-local`

+If building for AOT, install the wasm-aot tools and publish with the `RunAOTCompilation` switch:

+1. `dotnet workload install wasm-tools`
+1. `dotnet publish -c Release Driver/Wasm.Performance.Driver.csproj /p:RunAOTCompilation=true`

 To run the benchmark app in the Benchmark server, run

 ```